 Maintaining its dual marketing approach, in 2003 the group launched a tongue-in-cheek radio campaign for Bud Light celebrating "Real Men of Genius", who were in fact anything.
 This won considerable acclaim, and was eventually expanded as a set of TV ads, although these didn't quite live up to past glories.
 In 2006, Anheuser announced plans to launch a dedicated web-based entertainment channel, Bud TV, offering custom-made programming, including sports, stand-up comedy, and even Bud Tube, in which users can submit their own homemade content.
 Produced by Budweiser's core agency DDB, the channel launched with a fanfare in time for Superbowl 2007 with a goal of reaching an audience of 3m users by year's end.
 However the response from web users was muted to say the least, and after an initial spike, visitor figures steadily dropped over the next few months, falling below 150,000 by Spring.
 The company launched a review of the concept in June that year, but vowed not to cancel the service altogether.
 There was a change of strategy in early 2009, and Bud TV was finally terminated in February that year.

-By comparison to the US, Budweiser's international profile is still weaker, although that imbalance is changing quickly.
+By comparison to the US, Budweiser's international profile is still weaker, although that imbalance is gradually changing.
 In 2012, more than half of Budweiser's total volumes were sold outside the US for the first time in its history.
 The beer certainly has a strong presence in Canada, where it has been the #1 beer brand since 2003 (produced and marketed by InBev's local subsidiary Labatt).
-In the UK, one of only two international markets where Anheuser had controlled its own local brewery, Budweiser is the #1 premium packaged lager in bars, clubs and restaurants (but not pubs) and the #2 overall (behind Stella Artois).
-Off-trade (ie take-home) sales were £256m in the year to Apr 2012 (Nielsen figures quoted by The Grocer).
+In the UK, one of only two international markets where Anheuser had controlled its own local brewery, Budweiser is the #1 premium packaged lager in bars, clubs and restaurants (but not pubs), and the #3 take-home lager with sales of £324m in the year to Apr 2016 (IRI figures quoted by The Grocer).
 Budweiser sponsors the UK football Premier League as well as Manchester United football club.
 Bud Light is not widely available.
 Budweiser has also proved extremely popular in Ireland, and replaced Guinness as the popular tipple for many young adults.

 Elsewhere, Bud had been produced under license; by CCU in Argentina; in Ireland by Diageo's Guinness; in Italy by Heineken; in Japan by Kirin; in Spain by Damm; and also in the Philippines and Korea.
 There were also import and distribution agreements with partners based in Central America, Denmark, France, Mexico and Sweden.
 In 2006, Heineken agreed a deal to begin brewing and marketing the beer in Russia under the Bud name.
 However all these partnerships came under review as a result of Budweiser's arrival in the InBev family, and have been gradually dismantled.
 In almost all markets, Budweiser is now marketed by the local subsidiary of InBev.
 The group has also introduced the beer into several important new markets, not least Russia in 2010 and Brazil during 2011.
 As a result, AB InBev claimed that, despite erosion in the US, total combined volumes of the Bud family rose by just over 3% in 2011, and that international sales accounted for almost 44% of sales, compared to 28% in 2008.